robweber/script.toggle.local/README.md

 * advancedsettings.local.xml
 * advancedsettings.remote.xml

 When running the addon you can select which "state" you want your xbmc instance to be a part of.
 This will remove the current advancedsettings.xml information and rename the correct file.
 Once xbmc is restarted your new settings will take place.

+### Attributions

+Folder Icon by (Jojo Mendoza)[https://www.iconfinder.com/hopstarter] - (Creative Commons Attribution-NonCommercial 3.0 Unported license)[https://creativecommons.org/licenses/by-nc/3.0/legalcode]